polachandu/React/README.md

 * Higher Order Components is a function that takes the components and return the components.
 * It takes the input as existing one and produces output as enhanced verison of existing one.
 * Spread Operator
+* In REACT data always flows in ONE Direction.
+Always from Parent Component to Child Component
+* Everything in REACT is built of Props and Hooks
+* One way to escape from Props Drilling is React COntext
+* There are two ways to get the data from Context one is using the hook(In functional Component) and other is using the Consumer Component(In class component)
+*

 55:17